-- · Increasing our sales per community without simply lowering prices; - Gradually increasing our active communities; - · Generating increased contribution margins as our sales per community improve and as we benefit from additional communities; and - · Keeping our overhead costs under control.
+- Increasing our sales per community without simply lowering prices; - Gradually increasing our number of active communities; - · Generating increased contribution margins as our sales per community improve and as we benefit from additional communities; and - Keeping our overhead costs under control.

-We have confidence in the eventual growth prospects for our business and expect to maintain a significant liquidity position.
-During the quarter ended December 31, 2011, we elected to concentrate our efforts on increasing sales in our current communities and, as a result, we did not aggressively pursue new land deals during this quarter.
-Further, to generate the sales in and drive contribution from some of our more challenged markets, we may take actions that result in lower margins in the short-term.
+The recent improvement in our operating results provides us with confidence in the eventual growth prospects for our business.
+We have intently concentrated on increasing sales in all of our current communities this fiscal year.
+We have taken and may continue to take actions in some of our more challenged communities that have resulted in lower margins in the short-term.
 These actions are in an effort to position the Company to return to sustained profitability in the future.